GoogleCloudPlatform/wordpress-plugins/readme.txt

 * Provide a URL Fetch based HTTP client, which is optimized for the App Engine environment.
 This also corrects issues caused by fsockopen only being available to paid application in the production environment.
+* Fix bug detecting if the Cloud Storage bucket is writable during plugin setup.

 = 1.2 =
 * Use CloudStorageTools::getPublicUrl in the dev environment so PIL is not a requirement.